sagecodes/make-a-wildlife-object-detector/README.md

 Different backgrounds, rotation, positions, object variations(cow example)

+Example use cases of synthtic datasets

+I think this idea is one of the coolest things, it's gaining traction but I'm still surprised that it's not talked about more!

 This example I made my synthetic dataset manually, but you're probably already asking how can I automate it?

 Hyper Label future feature?

 ### data augmentation